Abdul Qadir Baloch

-Abdul Qadir Baloch (عبد القادر بلوچ; born 9 April 1945) is a Pakistani politician and retired army general who served as Minister for States and Frontier Regions in the third Sharif ministry from 2013 to 2017 and in the Abbasi cabinet from August 2017 to May 2018.
+Abdul Qadir Baloch (عبد القادر بلوچ; born 9 April 1945) is a Pakistani politician and retired army general who served as Minister for States and Frontier Regions in the third Sharif ministry from 2013 to 2017, and in the Abbasi cabinet from August 2017 to May 2018.
 A leader of the Pakistan Muslim League (Nawaz), Baloch briefly served as the Governor of Balochistan during Pervez Musharraf rule in 2003.

 Baloch had been a member of the National Assembly of Pakistan from 2008 to May 2018.

-Baloch has four children named Aurangzeb, Jahnzeb, Fauzia and Nazia

 Early life

-He was born on 9 April 1945.
+Baloch was born on 9 April 1945 and hails from the Kharan District of Balochistan, Pakistan.

 Military career

 Baloch was appointed as field operations commander of the XXX Corps where he oversaw the redeployment of the military troops near border with India.
-In the wake of the 9/11 attacks in the United States, Baloch was assigned as field operations commander of the XII Corps which had the area of responsibility of the Balochistan.
+In the wake of the 9/11 attacks in the United States, he was assigned as field operations commander of the XII Corps which had the area of responsibility of the Balochistan.

 Political career

+Independent

 In 2001, Baloch was appointed as Martial Law Administrator of Balochistan.
 In 2003, he received honorable discharge from the army and prematurely retired from the military as corps commander of Quetta to be appointed as Governor of Balochistan.

+In the 2008 Pakistani general election, Baloch elected as member of the National Assembly of Pakistan from constituency NA-271.